-- · Developing and maintaining board rules of governance - · Setting board term limits - · Developing a schedule for board membership to maintain consistency & overlap - · Nominating new board members to replace those terming out - · Deciding on board member compensation - · Managing executive officers compensation packages
+- Developing and maintaining board rules of governance - Setting board term limits - · Developing a schedule for board membership to maintain consistency & overlap - Nominating new board members to replace those terming out

 This committee currently consists of Messrs.
-Manko (chair), Brad Sealfon, Pastreich, Anderson and Radin.
-Each member of this committee is "independent" within the meaning of applicable SEC rules and the standards of the Nasdaq, except Mr. Sealfon because he is the son of the Company's President and Chief Executive Officer and was previously employed as the Company's Marketing Director.
+Manko (chair), Anderson and Radin.
+Each member of this committee is "independent" within the meaning of applicable SEC rules and the standards of the Nasdaq.

-The Governance and Nomination Committee operates under a formal charter adopted by the Board of Directors that governs its duties and conduct.
+The Nominating and Corporate Governance Committee operates under a formal charter adopted by the Board of Directors that governs its duties and conduct.
 Copies of the charter can be obtained free of charge from the Company's website at www.rmsmedicalproducts.com.

-The Governance and Nomination Committee effectively operates as the "compensation committee" of the Board of Directors.
+The Nominating and Corporate Governance Committee effectively operated as the "compensation committee" of the Board of Directors, until February 20, 2019 when a separate Compensation Committee was established.

-The Governance and Nomination Committee reviews and recommends to our Board of Directors the compensation and benefits for all of our executive officers, administers our 2015 Stock Option Plan and may review management's policies relating to compensation and benefits for our employees.
+The Nominating and Corporate Governance Committee reviews and recommends to our Board of Directors the compensation and benefits for all of our executive officers, administers our 2015 Stock Option Plan and may review management's policies relating to compensation and benefits for our employees.
 The Committee annually reviews the performance of our Chief Executive Officer.
 In addition, our Chief Executive Officer has historically reviewed the performance of each other executive officer on an annual basis.
 The conclusions and recommendations based on these reviews, including with respect to salary adjustments and annual bonus award amounts, are reviewed by the Committee.
 The Committee may exercise its discretion in modifying any recommended adjustments or awards to our executives and has the final authority to establish the compensation packages for our executive officers.